astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 #### Houston API Improvements

-Astronomer v0.23 includes standardization of the following 2 mutations to be more strongly typed and reliable:
+Astronomer v0.23 includes standardization of the following two mutations to be more strongly typed and reliable:

 - `updateDeployment`
 - `createDeployment`